The careful dismantling of a structure, typically in the opposite order it was constructed, to salvage building materials for reuse or recycling.

 About

 The city regulates waste reuse and recycling for large-scale construction and deconstruction projects.
-These regulations apply to residential and commercial projects, as described in the city's 2020 Energy Conservation Code and Ordinance 8366.
+These regulations apply to all residential and commercial projects of all types, as described in the city's 2020 Energy Conservation Code and Ordinance 8366.

 What is sustainable deconstruction?